 Instructions

-- Add room temperature butter, dark brown sugar, light brown sugar, cinnamon, cardamom, ground ginger, ground all-spice, ground cloves, and nutmeg to a bowl.
-Cream together using a hand-held mixer or kitchen-stand mixer until combined and fluffy.1 cup vegan stick of butter, ½ cup dark brown sugar, ½ cup light brown sugar, 1 teaspoon cinnamon, ½ teaspoon cardamom, ½ teaspoon ground ginger, ½ teaspoon ground all-spice, ¼ teaspoon ground cloves, ¼ teaspoon nutmeg
+- In a large mixing bowl, cream together the room temperature butter, dark brown sugar, light brown sugar and spices using a hand-held mixer or kitchen-stand mixer until fluffy and combined.1 cup vegan butter, ½ cup dark brown sugar, ½ cup light brown sugar, 1 teaspoon cinnamon, ½ teaspoon cardamom, ½ teaspoon ground ginger, ½ teaspoon ground all-spice, ¼ teaspoon ground cloves, ¼ teaspoon nutmeg

-- Add the flax egg and extracts to the bowl and whisk together until combined.2 flax eggs, ½ tablespoon vanilla extract, ¼ teaspoon almond extract
+- Add the flax egg and extracts to the bowl and mix until combined.2 flax eggs (2 tablespoons flax seed meal + 6 tablespoons water), ½ tablespoon vanilla extract, ¼ teaspoon almond extract

-- Add in the flour, baking powder, baking soda, and salt to the bowl.
-Mix with a rubber spatula until just combined and the cookie dough has formed.
+- Add the flour, baking powder, baking soda and salt and mix until just combined and the cookie dough has formed.
+The dough will be very soft!
 Cover the bowl with plastic wrap and chill in the fridge for at least 1 hour.2 ¼ cups all-purpose flour, ½ teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt

-- After removing the oven, drop the baking sheet onto the counter to deflate them and get that crinkle effect.
+- Drop or tap the baking sheet onto the counter a few times to deflate them and get that crinkle effect.
 Let cool for 5-10 minutes, then serve and enjoy!

 These are so perfect!!!
 They're like a starbucks chai latte in a cookie form.